Unsteady dynamics of a classical particle-wave entity: The stationary solution and its linear stability analysis

 Taking the Laplace transform of both sides results in

-Here $X_1(s)=\mathcal{L}\{x_1(t)\}$ with $\mathcal{L}\{\cdot\}$ denoting the Laplace transform from the time domain $t$ to the (complex) frequency domain $s$.
+In Eq.~\ref{poles ss}, $X_1(s)=\mathcal{L}\{x_1(t)\}$ with $\mathcal{L}\{\cdot\}$ denoting the Laplace transform from the time domain $t$ to the (complex) frequency domain $s$.
 The stability of the stationary state can be determined by finding the poles of $X_{1}(s)$ in Eq.~\eqref{poles ss}~\citep{Oza2013}.
-In our case, the poles are the roots of
+In the present case, the poles are the roots of